SCAuFish/ScratchGan-/research_log.md

 ## Apr.
 22nd
 1. Okay now it runs.
 But for now I am simply adding word-wise score from bert to disc_fake logits.
 Need to take a look into whether that makes sense.

+## Apr.
+26th
+1. Adjusting coefficients of trained disc and bert to be 0.75:0.25 and started running

+2. Another thing is that, it is too slow

+## Apr.
+27th
+1. The thing is, since I called "eval()" in bert to enable tensor indexing and inter-dictionary mapping, the value for them is fixed and is not changing with different inputs.
+If this cannot be accomplised in graph execution, should I rewrite the whole project?